Five things every woman should know about the gender pension gap

-Changes designed to equalise the benefit means the new State Pension scheme results in less of a gap, with men on £160.09, and women on £152.90 6.
+Changes designed to equalise the benefit means the new State Pension scheme results in less of a gap, with men on £160.09, and women on £152.90 5.
 “These recent changes have helped,” says Ferns.
-“They’ll make a difference over time, but the full effect of those differences won’t be felt until 2041, which is a long time for people to wait.”
+“They’ll make a difference over time, but the full effect of those differences aren't projected to be felt until 2041 6, which is a long time for people to wait.”

 4. Divorce adds to the gap

 The pension gap is even more clear cut in some scenarios.
-For example, the average pension pot for a married man is £53,000 compared to £10,000 5.
-And even now, only 1% of eligible couples made use of the Shared Parental Leave scheme, designed to encourage childcare to be more evenly split 7.
+For example, the average pension pot for a married man is £53,000 compared to £10,000 for married women 7.

 “When you get divorced, your circumstances change drastically,” explains Picker.
 “You’re under more financial pressure, and saving for your pension seems less important.”

-Often, pensions are forgotten when discussing divorce proceedings, but the pot can be as valuable as a house.
-If the pension split can’t be agreed between the couple, a Pension Sharing Order evens out discrepancies.
+Although pensions may not be top of agenda when discussing divorce proceedings, the pot can be as valuable as a house.
+That's why it's so important that pensions are split fairly.
+Enter the Pension Sharing Order.
 “This order means that if you’ve been married for 40 years and raised your two children, the court will entitle you to a percentage of your other half’s pension to make up for the disadvantage,” says Picker.

 So what can help close the gap?
 These are a few things you could consider doing:

-- for the State Pension, apply for National Insurance credit if you’re eligible
+- For the State Pension, apply for National Insurance credit on gov.uk if you’re eligible

-- check your National Insurance record to see if you’ll get the full State Pension amount when you retire: you need a total of 35 years of National Insurance contributions or credits for that.
+- Check your National Insurance record on gov.uk to see if you’ll get the full State Pension amount when you retire: you need a total of 35 years of National Insurance contributions or credits for that.
 If it looks like you won’t hit that, you might have the option of paying to fill in the gaps

-- for those in a long-term relationship, have a stake in your finances.
-Perhaps start by asking your partner to pay into your pension on your behalf if they earn more
+- For those in a long-term relationship, have a stake in your finances.

 “Try to get to grips with your pension,” says Picker.
-“You can get pension awareness and education sessions through your workplace, and there’s loads of resources on our site too.”
+“You may be able to get pension awareness and education sessions through your workplace, and there’s loads of resources on our site too.”